jacek9520@gmail.com

 2015, file size 240 KB, 4 pages

-[in Polish] When discussing evil, my listeners invariably ask me a basic question: what is it and why does it exist.
-This text is meant to help in our conversations.
-It is not an encyclopaedic survey.
-It is my personal answer to the question.
-I want it to be helpful not only in conversations, but perhaps also in understanding the world around us.
+[in Polish] Discussing Evil (see my other texts on this topic), my listeners invariably ask me the fundamental question: what is evil, and why does it exist?
+This text is intended as a guide for our discussions.
+It is not an encyclopedic overview but my personal response to this question.
+I hope it will be helpful not only in conversations but also in understanding the world around us.

 The psychologically comprehensible model of the Universe and its consequences (2017)